CaffeineOrDeath/soil-tester/code/about.md

 # About

 Countries around the world are struggling to meet the demands of their people.
-They require far more food than they can produce and require imports.
+They require far more food than they can produce and require imports on top of it.
 We know this from looking at the data showing an ever growing population boom that is affecting, not only third world nations, but many first world as well.
 Starvation and famine have become a serious problem and I want to solve that problem for the world.
 Even if the richest people could buy the food, there is not enough of it.

 So what do we do?
-Well, we need to know what nutrients are in the soil to begin with.
+Well, we need to revigorate the soil.
+We need to know what nutrients are in the soil to begin with.
 This will allow us to figure out which crops can flourish.
 For example, a common plant that is hardy in low nutrient and draught resistant, Abelmoschus Esculentus. commonly known as Okra.
 Okra also has a lot of health benefits, especially in the digestive system.

 So what can we do to help people grow the right food for their soils?